The Wolf of Snow Hollow-2020

 The premise goes something like this.
 Doctor Howard Bannister (O’Neal) arrives in San Francisco to compete for a research grant in music.
 He is accompanied by his overbearing wife, Eunice (Khan).

-In a subplot, a woman has her jewels stolen and a government whistleblower arrives with his stolen top-secret papers.
-Ironically, all the players have an identical red plaid bag and stay in neighboring hotel rooms, adding to the confusion and the hilarity.
+In a subplot, a woman has her jewels stolen, and a government whistleblower arrives with his stolen top-secret papers.
+Ironically, all the players have identical red plaid bags and stay in neighboring hotel rooms, adding to the confusion and hilarity.

 My favorite moments are the screwball scenes.
-Especially memorable are the hilarious sequences that take place in and around the hotel guest rooms as a constant in and out of parallel rooms transpires.
-Each character has a particular motivation as he or she sneaks around the hallways and rooms.
+Especially memorable are the hilarious sequences that take place in and around the hotel guest rooms as a constant in-and-out of parallel rooms unfolds.
+Each character has a particular motivation as they sneak around the hallways and rooms.

 It is delightful fun.